 This model is where a healthy church acquires a declining church OR two churches merge together for the purpose of creating a healthy church.
 The SBTC philosophy is, this is a last resort model.
 As a matter of practice, the SBTC does not want to lose any preaching points in Texas.
 As the population continues to grow and the cultural diversity expands, every campus is needed to reach Texas and thereby reach the nations.

-Kenneth Priest serves the Southern Baptists of Texas Convention as the Director of Convention Strategies.
+Kenneth Priest serves the Southern Baptists of Texas Convention as the Senior Strategist for Cooperative Ministries.
 He joined the staff of the Southern Baptists of Texas Convention in 2008.